AI governance grounded in Te Tiriti o Waitangi and Māori data sovereignty.

 The relationship between AI and Māori data governance reflects deeper questions about power, rights, and responsibilities in Aotearoa New Zealand.
 Data about Māori individuals, whānau, hapū, and iwi is not simply "personal information" in the way the Privacy Act 2020 conceives of it.
 Within te ao Māori, data carries whakapapa.
 It reflects relationships, histories, and knowledge systems that belong to collectives, not just individuals.
 When AI systems process this data without understanding these dimensions, they risk causing harm that no privacy compliance checklist can anticipate.

 New Zealand's National AI Strategy, released in July 2025, explicitly incorporates Treaty of Waitangi obligations and acknowledges the need for Māori perspectives to inform AI ethics.
-The OECD AI Principles that underpin the strategy emphasise fairness, transparency, and accountability, but these concepts take on particular meaning in the New Zealand context where the Crown's Treaty partner has distinct rights and expectations around data.
+The OECD AI Principles that underpin the strategy emphasise fairness, transparency, and accountability.
+In the New Zealand context, where the Crown's Treaty partner has distinct rights and expectations around data, those concepts take on particular meaning.
 Te Mana Raraunga, the Māori Data Sovereignty Network, has articulated principles that go beyond Western privacy frameworks to address collective data rights, the guardianship responsibilities inherent in kaitiakitanga, and the protection of mana in how data is collected, stored, shared, and used.

 For organisations deploying AI in Aotearoa, this is not an abstract policy debate.
 Government agencies have explicit Treaty obligations.
 Healthcare organisations serving Māori communities must consider hauora and cultural safety.
 Financial services businesses making algorithmic decisions need to understand how bias affects Māori populations specifically.
 Technology companies building or deploying AI need governance that reflects the country they operate in.
 Māori data governance is where constitutional obligation, ethical responsibility, and practical governance intersect.